jamesrcounts/jamesrcounts.com/_posts/2020-02-08-one-lifecycle.md

 {:style="text-align: center;"}
 ![Azure DevOps pipelines view.
 The deploy pipeline shows an error icon.][7]

 This article shows how to decompose a single pipeline into three pipelines that manage single lifecycles.
 Many smaller projects could get by without worrying about this, and many do.
 Some developers prefer having everything in one place and don't want "too many" pipelines.
-However, for businesses where changing an artifact require recertifying that artifact, pointlessly rebuilding artifacts that don't change comes at a real cost.
+However, for businesses where changing an artifact requires recertifying that artifact, pointlessly rebuilding artifacts that don't change comes at a real cost.
 In my research, this was the only way I found in Azure DevOps to trigger the various builds separately.
 It would be nice if triggers could scope to individual stages rather than complete pipelines.
 This change would make it unnecessary to decompose the pipeline definition while still allowing us to manage each artifact lifecycle separately.

+[0]: /media/2020/02/01/ADO-pipeline-flow.png
 [1]: /media/2020/02/01/ADO-pipeline-settings.png
 [2]: /media/2020/02/01/ADO-pipeline-settings-path.png
 [3]: /media/2020/02/01/ADO-edit-pipeline-triggers.png